 Benefits of Having a Record Expunged or Sealed

-Once a record is sealed or expunged, it is no longer available to the public, and an individual can legally deny on applications for employment that the incident ever took place.
+Once a record is sealed or expunged, it is no longer available to any free public criminal record check, and an individual can legally deny on applications for employment that the incident ever took place.
 There are certain exceptions to the right to deny the incident for employment purposes.
 These exceptions are typically criminal justice agencies and jobs that are involved specifically with children.

 Florida Eligibility for Expungement or Sealing